 Though the visor is short (only 1.5 inches at the longest point) with very minimal adjustment and offers minimal sun shading, it is removable and is goggle-friendly.

-FIT The Smith VaporFit™ dial-operated 360 adjustable fit system is simple and fast to adjust and can be done one-handed while riding.
+The Smith VaporFit™ dial-operated 360 adjustable fit system is simple and fast to adjust and can be done one-handed while riding.
 Out-of-the-box adjustment was relatively fast and when fully-adjusted, the helmet had a secure and snug fit with very minimal wobble.

-WEIGHT With the generous head coverage, thin strap webbing, minimal padding and the Koroyd sheet safety feature, the Smith Forefront is the second lightest helmet in the test at 310 grams.
+With the generous head coverage, thin strap webbing, minimal padding and the Koroyd sheet safety feature, the Smith Forefront is the second lightest helmet in the test at 310 grams.